 • Public toilets are located on the ground floor with level access in all enclosures, as are dedicated toilets for wheelchair users.

-• There are also public toilets, including disabled toilets, on the first-floor of the Pavilion and in the Hambleton Stand (situated in the Thomas Lord Dine & View Restaurant).
+• There are also public toilets, including accessible toilets, on the first-floor of the Pavilion and in the Hambleton Stand (situated in the Thomas Lord Dine & View Restaurant).

 • All of our staff receive regular training and we have a set of evacuation procedures – should you require it someone will assist you with evacuation either out of the building or to a refuge.